dentremor/Software-Defined-Infrastrucure/doku.md

 Give apache2 the permissions on the folder:
 `$ chown -R www-data /var/www/nextcloud/`

-Enable the follwing modules and restart apache2:
+Enable the following modules and restart apache2:

 ```
 $ a2enmod rewrite